 How to bake Gluten Free Artisan Dinner Rolls

-While the water comes to a boil, score each artisan bread roll with a razor blade or a serrated knife somewhere between ¼" and ½" deep.
-Brush each bun with the cornstarch glaze (avoiding the scored part).
+- Brush each bun with the cornstarch glaze using a pastry brush.
+Then score each artisan bread roll with a razor blade or a serrated knife somewhere between ¼" and ½" deep.

 Storing and Freezing